MIPPL/nephele-org-website/public/content/developers/tutorials/develop-and-test-dapps-with-a-multi-client-local-eth-testnet/index.md

 0x1F6298457C5d76270325B724Da5d1953923a6B88 has balance 10000000000000000000000000
 ```

-This confirms that Hardhat is using your local testnet and detects the pre-funded accounts created by the `eth-network-package`.
+This confirms that Hardhat is using your local testnet and detects the pre-funded accounts created by the `NEPH-network-package`.

 ### Deploy and test your dApp locally {#deploy-and-test-dapp}

-With the dApp development environment fully connected to the local Ethereum testnet, you can now run development and testing workflows against your dApp using the local testnet.
+With the dApp development environment fully connected to the local Nephele testnet, you can now run development and testing workflows against your dApp using the local testnet.

 To compile and deploy the `ChipToken.sol` smart contract for local prototyping and development, run: